RichardScottOZ/book-mentat/README.md

 ### Origin
     - Not all digital native
         - Failure OCR - what is open source state of the art
-        - If on windows - robocopy multithreaded is useful
+        - If on windows - robocopy multithreaded is useful robocopy "C:\Users\bananasplits\OneDrive\Calibre Books" "D:\books\Calibre Books" /MIR /MT:16

 ### Type
 - Fiction
 - Non-fiction